How to defer property tax payments

 county assessment and taxation office.
 There is a fee to change the ownership.

 We record a lien for each property in the deferral program with the county clerk's office on July 1 of the first year of deferral.
+Note: Beginning each September 1, the department may be required to pay the tax bill in November regardless of a disqualifying event (death, ownership change, or move) occurring from September through November 15.
+The deferral lien may not be releasable until after the deferral debt including those most-recent deferred taxes are also paid off.
 Learn more about

 FAQ and search "deferral" or contact us by phone or email.
 View resources from other agencies.